-The Complainant and Respondent will be given copies of all relevant documentation prior to and during the investigation process, including the Terms of Reference, the written complaint, the written response of the Respondent to the complaint, witness statements and records of meetings.
+The Complainant and Respondent will be given copies of all relevant documentation prior to and during the investigation process, including the Terms of Reference, the written complaint, the written response of the Respondent to the complaint and any other documentation or evidence, including social media communications, CCTV footage, witness statements and records of meetings.

-Both the Complainant and the Respondent may be accompanied to any meetings by a union representative or work colleague if so desired.
+Both the Complainant and the Respondent may be accompanied to any meetings by a trade union representative or work colleague if so desired.

 Both the Complainant and the Respondent may provide details of witnesses or any other person whom they feel could assist in the investigation.
 The investigator may also identify relevant witnesses.
 The investigator will determine which witnesses they will meet in the course of the investigation.
 Persons may be required to attend further meetings to respond to new evidence or to provide clarification on any of the issues raised.
 Employees are expected to cooperate fully with the investigation and will be fully supported throughout the process.
-It will be considered a disciplinary offence to intimidate or exert pressure on any person who may be required to attend s a witness.
+It will be considered a disciplinary offence to intimidate or exert pressure on any person who may be required to attend as a witness.